ErikBaer/alexa-serverless-audiostream/ReadMe.md

 ```

 ```
-"create": "sls alexa auth && sls alexa create --name BaerData --locale de-DE --type custom",
+{"create": "sls alexa auth && sls alexa create --name BaerData --locale de-DE --type custom"}
 ```
-##### Sls alexa auth
+##### sls alexa auth
-- Login to your Amazon-Developer account in your Browser (pop-up window)
+- login to your Amazon-Developer account by browser pop-up
-##### Sls alexa create
+##### sls alexa create
-- A new Amazon Skill is created via the Skill Management APIs (SMAPI)
+- a new Amazon Skill is created via the Skill Management APIs (SMAPI)
-- The given default values can be customized by passing in custom values to the script:
+- the given default values can be customized by passing in custom values to the script:
 ```
 npm run create --name YourSkill --locale en-US --type custom
 ```

-- After the skill is successfully created, the corresponding Amazon-SKILL-ID is return to the console
+- after the skill is successfully created, the corresponding Amazon-SKILL-ID is return to the console
-- Please copy that Skill-ID and insert it into the config-file (default.json) at the appropriate position
+- ##### please copy that Skill-ID and insert it into the config-file (default.json) at the appropriate position

 ## Deployment
 Execute the npm script "deploy":